Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Remarks and open questions

-\begin {remark} {\rm It is plausible that our ideas also generalize to non-Gorenstein simplicial complexes.
-To do this a more detailed study of non-Gorenstein unprojections would be necessary.} \end {remark}
+\begin{remark} It is plausible that our ideas also generalize to non-Gorenstein simplicial complexes.
+To do this a more detailed study of non-Gorenstein unprojections would be necessary. \end{remark}

-\begin {remark} {\rm Combining the results of the present note with those of \cite{KM3} we get a link between stellar subdivisions of non-acyclic Gorenstein simplicial complexes and linkage theory \cite{Mi}.
-Is it possible to use this connection to define new combinatorial invariants of simplicial complexes?} \end{remark}
+\begin{remark} Combining our results with those of \cite{KM3} we get a link between stellar subdivisions of Gorenstein* simplicial complexes and linkage theory \cite{Mi}.
+Is it possible to use this connection to define new combinatorial invariants of simplicial complexes? \end{remark}

 \emph{Acknowledgements}.
 The authors are grateful to Christos Athanasiadis for important discussions and suggestions.
-They also thank Jo\~{a}o Martins for useful discussions, and Tim R\"omer for useful comments on an earlier version of this manuscript.
+They also thank Jo\~{a}o Martins for useful discussions, Tim R\"{o}mer for useful comments on an earlier version, and an anonymous referee for informing us about \cite{HM}.